 The Albert B. Corey prize is jointly sponsored by the American Historical Association (AHA) and Canadian Historical Association (CHA) for the best book on the history of Canadian-American relations or the history of both countries.

-The prize will be awarded at the American Historical Association in 2018 and the CHA in 2020.
+The prize will be awarded by the CHA in 2020.

 Robert MacDougall, The People’s Network: The Political Economy of the Telephone in the Gilded Age.
 University of Pennsylvania Press, 2015.